Kugelschieber/asl/README.md

 ## What's missing?

-The following features are not implemented yet, but will be in 1.3.0 or a future version:
+The following features are not implemented yet, but maybe will be in 1.3.0 or a future version:

 * scopes
 * else if
 * selector in expression

-scopes won't be supported, since they are a stupid concept and can be replaced by functions.
+scopes won't be supported, since it's a stupid concept and can be replaced by functions.

-Selectors in expressions do not work (yet):
+Selectors in expressions do not work (yet), so this is not possible:

 ```
-var x = ([1, 2, 3]-[1, 2])[0]; // should result in 3, but does not work
+var x = ([1, 2, 3]-[1, 2])[0]; // should result in 3
 ```

 ## Contribute